Adresa: 2 Eftimie Murgu Square, 300041 Timișoara

 Dermatocosmetic Product Analysis is a discipline of the short undergraduate programme Medical Cosmetic and Cosmetic Product Technology, studied during the first semester of the third year of study.
 Its general objectives are understanding the concept of dermatocosmetic product quality and acquiring the main techniques of analysis of dermatocosmetic relevant substances and of corresponding pharmaceutical and cosmetic formulations, as well as acquiring practical skills to carry out this analysis.
 The course topics aim at familiarizing students with the concept of quality control of cosmetic products, with the legislative regulations concerning substances prohibited or restricted in cosmetic products, with the main methods of analysis used in the analytical control of cosmetic formulations as well as their applications in analysis of various constituents: preservatives, surfactants, UV filters, etc. During the practical training labs students carry out the analysis of different ingredients of cosmetic products following a given protocol.
 The knowledge and skills acquired by studying this discipline will find applicability in the graduates’ professional activity in analysis laboratories and in production units of cosmetic and hygiene products.

-The research activity of the discipline members has the following directions: (1) development and validation of analytical methods in quality control of pharmaceutical dosage forms, (2) optimization of physicochemical and biopharmaceutical properties of pharmaceutical substances, (3) evaluation of active pharmaceutical ingredients compatibility with excipients (pro formulation studies), (4) in silico analysis of drug-drug, drug-target, drug-gene interactions with applications in drug development, (5) drug repositioning, (6) pharmaceutical data analysis in precision and systems pharmacy.
+The research activity of the university clinic staff includes the following directions: (1) evaluation of the efficacy and safety of several medicines or phytocompounds; (2) evaluation of the prescription and use of certain medicines (either in pediatrics, in the adult population or in the elderly) (appropriate/inappropriate prescribing); (3) clinical and pre-clinical studies evaluating substances with pharmacological properties; (4) development and validation of analytical methods in quality control of pharmaceutical dosage forms; (5) optimization of physicochemical and biopharmaceutical properties of pharmaceutical substances; (6) evaluation of active pharmaceutical ingredients compatibility with excipients (pro formulation studies); (7) in silico analysis of drug-drug, drug-target, drug-gene interactions with applications in drug development; (8) drug repositioning; (9) pharmaceutical data analysis in precision and systems pharmacy.